Botanical Name: Syngonium podophyllum

 Commercial growers have made big improvements to this beautiful foliage plant in recent years, giving it a better resistance to disease.
 And that's not all.
 Today's plants offer more leaf colors with heavy variegation and a compact growth habit, adding to its appeal.

 There are many named varieties.
 Choose a plant based on the color and size you want.
 Among the most popular are 'Butterfly' that features deep-green leaves with creamy white veins...'Pixie' is a compact cultivar with small leaves...'Imperial White' is stunning with green leaves marbled with white.
 Some newer cultivars are flushed with pink.

 Display arrowhead plant alongside a group of other foliage plants or add it to a dish garden.
 Small plants mix well with compact peace lilies and English ivy because they require similar care.

 Dropped or shriveled leaves?
 Arrowheads are always growing new leaves, but may drop them if the plant gets too dry.
 Cut off dry, shriveled leaves and aim to keep the potting mix lightly moist at all times.

 Brown, shriveled leaves could indicate chemical damage.
 Arrowhead plant's thin, delicate leaves are sensitive to leafshine products, pesticides and pollutants.
 If leaves are dusty, clean them with a fine spray of room-temperature water.
 Before using any pesticide, read the label to be sure it is safe to use on this plant.

 Repot in spring every couple years, or when the plant becomes root-bound.
 Use a container with drainage holes.
 If you want to dress up a plain pot, slip it into a cachepot.
-I put pebbles in the bottom of my cachepots to hold the inside pot above the drainage water.
+I put pebbles in the bottom of cachepots to hold the inside pot above the drainage water.
 As the water evaporates, it adds humidity to the air around your arrowhead plant -- and it will love the humidity.

 Origin: South America